mikolajwichrowski/swingding/README.md

 This is our school project.
 We have made a cool game in approx. 5 hours and decided to make this into a A+ or grade 10 project.
 (Lets hope we get a good grade)
 See the code and be amazed :D

+### How to run
+TODO: add steps to run this on any machine

+### How to play
+TODO: add steps to play this

 ### Should have but had no time..(ve)
 - FileUtil handle all the file traffic
 - Image class instead of interface